purseclab/PGFuzz/ArduPilot/Dynamic analysis/README.md

 ## Configurations
 ### When you want to increase accuracy of this dynamic analysis
-You can increase the number of iteration and measuring duration for each user command and environmental factor.
+You can increase the number of iterations and measuring duration for each user command and environmental factor.
 ```bash
 vim +114 profiling_cmd_env.py
 ```